Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

 whether a fight song uses nonsense syllables in its lyrics, to see whether there exists a statistically significant relationship between the proportion of teams for which `nonsense` is “yes” for northern or southern conferences.
-First, let’s find what the two proportions are.
+First, let’s find what the two proportions are:

 ``` r
 fight_songs %>%